chef/automate/components/automate-chef-io/content/docs/infra-server.md

 Patch an existing Chef Automate installation to add Chef Infra Server:

-1. Create a `patch.toml` file to add `infra-server` to the list of products to deploy:
+1. Create a `patch.toml` file to add `infra-server` to the list of products to deploy and bump the max report size:

     ```toml
        [deployment.v1.svc]
        products=["automate", "infra-server"]

+      [erchef.v1.sys.api]
+      max_request_size = 4000000
     ```

 2. Apply the patch to the Chef Automate installation:

     ```shell
-       sudo chef-automate config ./patch.toml
+       sudo chef-automate config patch ./patch.toml
     ```

    The command output shows the added Chef Infra Server services: